TanStack/router/docs/devtools.md

 ## Import the Devtools

-The devtools are bundle split into the `react-router-devtools` package.
+The devtools are bundle split into the `@tanstack/react-router-devtools` package.
 No need to install anything extra, just:

 ```js
 import { ReactRouterDevtools } from '@tanstack/react-router-devtools'